 Traditional cheese-making tools adorn this little shop on the lively rue de Bretagne, where fruit sellers vie for space with bakeries and butchers.
 House specialities include Etivaz, Calvados-aged Camembert, Ossau Iraty and a Brie with figs. In winter and spring, look for fresh goose eggs piled next to the saucisson (it’s made with cheese, too).
 Jouannault’s award-winning cheese platters can be custom-made to fit any event or budget.

 229 rue de Charenton 75012 Paris

 Another Meilleur Ouvrier de France and defender of the French cheese-making tradition, Eric Lefebvre has been serving up exquisite cheeses with his wife for 20 years in their boutique in the 12th arrondissement.
 His favourites are from Savoie, Normandy and Auvergne, especially the Salers.
 The shop is still something of a hidden treasure.

 51 Rue de Grenelle, 75007 Paris

-Perhaps the most “famous” of cheese shops in Paris, Barthélemy is a favorite of Charlotte Gainsbourg and Catherine Deneuve.
-The light and airy Fontainbleau, a cheese mousse made from cow’s milk, is a house specialty.
+Perhaps the most “famous” of cheese shops in Paris, Barthélemy is a favourite of Charlotte Gainsbourg and Catherine Deneuve.
+The light and airy Fontainbleau, a cheese mousse made from cow’s milk, is a house speciality.
 Did I mention this old-fashioned little shop is a supplier to the Elysée?